Looking for some inspiration for your bathroom decor? Why not go the simple route with the classic and always-fashionable black and white?

 The black and white striping on this sleek bathroom by Q Construction, via Houzz, has almost a circus-like feel.
 The floor stripes bring your attention towards the shower space, which continues the stripes up the walls.

 Black and white doesn't just suit more contemporary styles.
 It also works really well with more retro and/or industrial styles, as this bathroom shows.
-This double farmhouse sink from Deuce Cities Henhouse is perfect for a master bathroom, and the use of a single shelf above it saves a lot of space and opens up the room.
-A few touches of green make the whole look welcoming and organic.Continue to 11 of 20 below.
+This double farmhouse sink from Deuce Cities Henhouse is perfect for a primary bathroom, and the use of a single shelf above it saves a lot of space and opens up the room.
+A few touches of green make the whole look welcoming and organic.Continue to 10 of 18 below.

 Use Geometric Wallpaper

-With something as simple as black and white, you can go bold with a show-stopping wallpaper like the geometric pattern in this snazzy bathroom from Tobi Fairly Interior Design.
-Because it is very busy and full of movement, you want to keep the rest fairly low key.
-A simple carpet with only a white frame and a white shower curtain with a black frame highlight the wallpaper and keep in harmony with the theme.Continue to 12 of 20 below.
+With something as simple as black and white, you can go bold with a show-stopping wallpaper, like the geometric pattern in this snazzy bathroom from Tobi Fairly Interior Design.
+Because it is very busy and full of movement, you'll want to keep the rest pf the space fairly low-key.
+A simple carpet with only a white frame and a white shower curtain with a black frame highlight the wallpaper and keep in harmony with the theme.Continue to 11 of 18 below.

 Luxury Bathroom With Silver Accents